Do Your Part to Advance Teamwork

 - The “devil’s advocate” pushes the group to consider alternative approaches.

 - The “truth teller” speaks his mind even when unpopular.

 - The “dreamer” pulls members back to the dream in times of uncertainty or crisis.

-Choose the Role You Play on Your Team
+Choose the Role You Want to Play on Your Team

 While understanding your own patterns and behaviors is a starting point, team effectiveness hinges on everyone developing activator skills and limiting blocker behavior.

-Participants in CCL’s Leading Teams for Impact program are encouraged to bring up the blocker/activator discussion with their teams.
+Participants in our team development programs are encouraged to bring up the blocker/activator discussion with their teams.
 We suggest handing the list out to each member in a team meeting and inviting everyone to identify the activator and blocker roles they typically play.

 This process usually leads to a rich discussion about team members’ strengths and challenges.
 It may be an intense conversation, or it could take a more lighthearted tone.
 Regardless, identifying these roles will open the door for team members to gently confront one another when their blocker roles emerge.